 ‘Ecology is the study of the spatial and temporal patterns of the distribution and abundance of organisms including causes and consequences.’

 In nature, there are interactions among the communities of organisms and their abiotic surroundings.
-There are both structural and functional reciprocal relationship.
+There are both structural and functional reciprocal relationships.
 This type of relationship is very important to understand the distribution and abundance of organisms all around the globe.
-For example, relationship with the abiotic saline enviroment and the salinity tolerant plants are studied in ecology.
+For example, the relationship with the abiotic saline environment and the salinity tolerant plants are studied in ecology.
 The xeric environment and the plants that grow there are studied here as well.
-So this science particularly studies the relationship with organisms and environment, not separately but together.
+So this science particularly studies the relationship between organisms and the environment, not separately but together.